egoebelbecker/writereallyfree/README.md

 # WriteReallyFree - FreeWrite explorer

 This is a work in progress.
-The current version will synchronize text files on a FreeWrite device to a configured directory on a Linux or Mac PC.
-Windows cominf soon.
+The current version synchronizes text files from a FreeWrite device to a configured directory on a Linux or Mac PC.
+(Windows coming soon - I need a way to test it.)

-A future version will also option convert the text files to docx or odt.
+It will optionally convert the files to .docx, supporting any markdown formatting you have in there, too,

-## Prerequisites & Installation
+## Prerequisites

 ### 1. System Dependencies (Linux)